danielcode/asn1/README.md

 Works by wrapping C produced by asn1c.

-Demonstrated ability to encode and decode:
+Creates a separate class for each ASN.1 type.

-* UTF8String
+Supports subset of primitive types and these structured types:
-* INTEGER
+* SEQUENCE
-* SEQUENCE with IA5String and INTEGER
+* SEQUENCE OF
 * CHOICE

 Requires modified version of asn1c, available here: